-Across the country, Afghan citizens are protesting, and several people have reportedly been killed by Taliban fighters firing into crowds.
-A Norwegian intelligence group report says the Taliban has been targeting “Afghans on a blacklist of people linked to Afghanistan’s previous administration or U.S.-led forces that supported it.”
-Residents in Kabul, the capital, “say groups of armed men have been going door-to-door seeking out individuals who worked with the ousted government and security forces,” but whether they were Taliban or criminals is unclear.
+Across the country, Afghan citizens protested, and several people were reportedly been killed by Taliban fighters firing into crowds.
+A Norwegian intelligence group report said the Taliban has targeted “Afghans on a blacklist of people linked to Afghanistan’s previous administration or U.S.-led forces that supported it.”
+Residents in Kabul, the capital, “say groups of armed men have been going door-to-door seeking out individuals who worked with the ousted government and security forces”.

 Although the U.S. toppled the Taliban in the 2001 invasion of Afghanistan, militants maintained a presence and continued to target the U.S.-backed Afghan National Security Forces.
 In 2017, the Trump administration announced it would send more troops to Afghanistan and appointed a top U.S. envoy for Afghanistan reconciliation, Zalmay Khalilzad, to help with peace talks between the Taliban and senior Afghan political figures.